Causally-Guided Pairwise Transformer -- Towards Foundational Digital Twins in Process Industry: : Causally-Guided Pairwise Transformer - Towards Foundational Digital Twins

 \subsection{Architectural Components}

-The \modelname~model, denoted as $f_\theta$, is a deep learning architecture that operationalizes the principle of forecast decomposition.
-For a given pair of a target time series $\vect{x}^{(i)}$ and a context time series $\vect{x}^{(j)}$, it predicts the future of the target by explicitly modelling each context's influence.
+The \modelname~model, denoted as $f_\theta$, operationalizes this predictive task in three distinct stages, as illustrated in Fig.~\ref{fig:cgpt_architecture}.

 \textbf{1.
-Independent Temporal Feature Extraction (CI):} Each time-series instance within the pair is first normalized individually using Reversible Instance Normalization (RevIN) \cite{Kim2022revin} within a context window, this dampens the impact of distributional shifts.
-The normalized series are then segmented into smaller non-overlapping patches, a technique inspired by PatchTST \cite{Nie2023patchtst} and commonly found in the image processing domains.
-These patches serve as fundamental units for subsequent processing by the deep Transformer architecture, reducing computational complexity and increasing the local receptive field.
-Specifically, an input time series $\vect{x} \in \mathbb{R}^{L_{ctx}}$ of length $L_{ctx}$ is permuted and unfolded into patches $\mat{P} \in \mathbb{R}^{N_p \times P}$, where $P$ is the patch size, and $N_p = \lfloor(L_{ctx}-P)/S\rfloor + 1$ is the number of patches given stride $S$.
-This operation is handled by a dedicated patching module. \\ The initial token sequences for the target variable, $\mat{X}_0^{(i)}$, and the context variable, $\mat{C}_0^{(j)}$, are processed through a shared-weight Transformer encoder stack of $E_{\text{layers}}$ layers.
-Each variable's sequence is processed independently, meaning self-attention is computed only within each sequence, not between them at this stage.
-This design choice aligns with the core principle of Channel-Independent (CI) models \cite{Nie2023patchtst}, promoting the learning of generalizable, variable-agnostic temporal feature extractors.
-The encoder transforms the input tokens into context-aware latent representations, denoted as $\mat{Z}_E^{(i)}$ and $\mat{Z}_E^{(j)} \in \mathbb{R}^{N_p \times D_{\text{model}}}$.
-These representations encapsulate the temporal dynamics of each series, providing the foundational features for the subsequent forecasting and influence modelling heads.
+Independent Temporal Feature Extraction (CI):} Each input time series channel is first normalized individually using Reversible Instance Normalization (RevIN) \cite{Kim2022revin} within a context window; this dampens the impact of distributional shifts.
+The normalized series are then segmented into smaller non-overlapping patches, a technique inspired by PatchTST \cite{Nie2023patchtst} and commonly found in image processing domains.
+These patches serve as fundamental units for subsequent processing by the deep Transformer architecture.
+Specifically, an input time series $C_n \in \mathbb{R}^{L_{ctx}}$ is unfolded into a sequence of patches $\mat{C}_0^{(n)} \in \mathbb{R}^{N_p \times P}$, where $P$ is the patch size and $N_p$ is the number of patches.
+The initial token sequences for each channel are processed through a shared-weight Transformer encoder stack.
+Each channel's sequence is processed independently, meaning self-attention is computed only within each sequence.
+This design choice aligns with the core principle of Channel-Independent (CI) models \cite{Nie2023patchtst}, promoting the learning of generalizable temporal features.
+The encoder transforms the input tokens of each channel $C_n$ into a latent vector, denoted as $z_n$.
+These vectors encapsulate the temporal dynamics of each series, providing the basis for the subsequent interaction modeling.

-\textbf{2.
-Additive Pairwise Interaction modelling (CD): } The latent vectors of target $i$ and context $j$ are concatenated and passed through an MLP to the model dimension.
-We use a simple summing operator to aggregate the latent pairwise vectors with the latent target vectors.
-Other, more advanced concepts may be explored, like learnable channel reconciliation strategies and more advanced channel mixing layers like pairwise cross-attention (see Sec.\ref{sec:futurework}).